 Miko Sobreira grew up in small towns in Venezuela, Mexico and Spain.
 There he was exposed to and deeply influenced by Afro-Venezuelan, Latin-Caribbean and Spanish culture.
 By the age of seven his theatrical career began with Compañia de Teatro Ciudad Bolivar.
 In Venezuela Miko performed with Compañia del Estado Miranda, Teatro Nacional Juvenil, Rajatabla and Comedia del Arte troupe Tiempo Comun.

 Since immigrating to Toronto in 1994, Miko has had the opportunity to collaborate and perform with many Canadian choreographers such as Claudia Moore, Pam Johnson, Maxine Heppner, Holly Small, Alejandro Ronceria, Learie McNichols, David Duclos, Allen and Karen Kaeja, Corpus, Sound Image Theatre, Victor Quijada, Katherine Tardiff, Francine Gagne and many more.
 Miko worked with RUBBERBANDdancegroup as a dramaturge for seven years after collaborating and performing as a guest artist since 2001.
-For the past twelve years, Miko has worked with Fujiwara Dance Inventions on No Exit, Eunoia and currently on the creation of Songs That Move Us, premiering at Dance Works 40th Anniversary season this fall.
+For the past twelve years, Miko has worked with Fujiwara Dance Inventions on No Exit, Eunoia and currently on the creation of Songs That Move Us.

 SUMMER INTENSIVE 2018 with guest RUBBERBANDance